“There is a striking resemblance between the act of love and the ministrations of a torturer.”

-He handed her a different book.
-She opened its faded red leather cover and paged through.
+He handed her a different book, with a faded cover of red leather.
 At first it looked like another book of fairy tales, but these were different, and she saw it had only been written 20 years ago.
 Nicolas had again marked one for her to read, but before she could begin she realized what time it was.
 “I have to get back to Anna,” she said.
 “My mother is watching her, but she has night classes.”
 She tried to give the book back, but Nicolas declined.

 Angela stood.
 “I have to go.
 I’ll miss my bus.”